mottosso/docker-deadline/README.md

 $ ./up
 ```

 > **Pro Tip** Keep in mind that each time you boot up Deadline, it'll produce a new instance of MongoDB which is where jobs are kept.
 The repository on the other hand is persistent as a [Docker Volume]().
-You can inspect the contents of this volume via
+You can inspect the contents of this volume by accessing the default Samba share accessible via the IP address to the host of your container; `localhost` on Linux.

 #### Step III